adam-nnl/owb-bot/README.md

 * ????

 OVER 9000 FT OVERVIEW
-- Index.js kicks off everything & runs the base logic
+- `Index.js` kicks everything off & runs the base logic
-- builtins.js and custom-phrases.json are arrays of skills and keywords to trigger them
+- `builtins.js` and `custom-phrases.json` are arrays of skills and the keywords to trigger them
-- src/ears.js uses botkit to listen/interact with slack
+- `src/ears.js` uses botkit to listen/interact with slack
-- !TRAIN keyword initiates training mode via src/train.js to add a new skill to custom-phrases.json and a js code stub in the skills folder
+- the `!TRAIN` keyword initiates training mode via `src/train.js` to add a new skill to `custom-phrases.json` and a js code stub in the skills folder
-- src/brain.js uses the natural NLP package to recognize defined skill keywords and execute the coresponding skill js file
+- `src/brain.js` uses the natural NLP package to recognize defined skill keywords and execute the coresponding skill js file